terrytangyuan/terrytangyuan.github.com/_posts/2022-01-11-unveil-the-secret-ingredients-of-continuous-delivery-at-enterprise-scale-with-argocd-kubecon-china-2021.markdown

 Unlike stateless web applications it is impossible to just run multiple instances of Kubernetes controller.
 The challenging part for Argo CD is that controller needs to know the state of the whole managed Kubernetes cluster to properly reconcile application resources.
 However you may be running multiple controller instances where each instance is responsible for a subset of Kubernetes clusters.

-Sharding can be enabled by increasing number replicas in the argocd-application-controller stateful set.
+Sharding can be enabled by increasing the number of replicas in the argocd-application-controller stateful set.
 Don’t forgot this update the `ARGOCD_CONTROLLER_REPLICAS` with the same value.
 This is required for the controller instances to know the total number of replicas and to trigger restart to rebalance the work based on updated configurations.
 As a result, each controller instances will do less work and consume less memory and CPU resources.

 ![argocd-controller-replicas](../../../../../img/inblog/argocd-controller-replicas.png)